AgileMantis/random_fu/README.md

 Random_fu
 =========

  A Ruby gem to add random capability.
-Currently, only for Strings.
+Currently, only for Strings and Hashes.
 Tested with ruby 1.9.2 and RSpec 2.10

 DO NOT USE for generating any data related to security!!!